davrec72/clang-meta/README.md

 14. Then, build the example project.
 I recommend going through the examples in order, there is a lot of new stuff here.

+*Please* create an "Issue" if you follow these instructions but cannot build the example project!

 ### Updating:
 ```
 cd /PATH/TO/YOUR/clang-meta